 During the outage at the Coffeyville refinery as discussed in Note 8 ("Insurance Claims"), the Refining Partnership accelerated certain planned turnaround activities scheduled for 2015 and incurred approximately \$5.5 million in turnaround expenses for the year ended December 31, 2014.
 The Coffeyville refinery completed the second phase of a two-phase turnaround project during the first quarter of 2012 and incurred approximately \$21.2 million in turnaround expenses for the year ended December 31, 2012.
 The first phase was completed during the fourth quarter of 2011.
-During the fluid catalytic cracking unit ("FCCU") outage at the Wynnewood refinery, the Refining Partnership accelerated certain planned turnaround activities previously scheduled for 2016 and incurred approximately \$1.3 million in turnaround expenses for the year ended December 31, 2012.
+During the fluid catalytic cracking unit ("FCCU") outage at the Wynnewood refinery, the Refining Partnership accelerated certain planned turnaround activities previously scheduled for 2016 and incurred approximately \$1.3 million in turnaround expenses for the year ended December 31, 2014.
+The Wynnewood refinery completed a turnaround in the fourth quarter of 2012 and incurred approximately \$102.5 million in turnaround expenses for the year ended December 31, 2012.
 The nitrogen fertilizer plant completed a major scheduled turnaround and incurred approximately \$4.8 million in turnaround expenses for the year ended December 31, 2012.
-The nitrogen fertilizer plant completed a major scheduled turnaround activities were included in direct operating expenses (exclusive of depreciation and amortization) in the Consolidated Statements of Operations.
+Costs associated with these turnaround activities were included in direct operating expenses (exclusive of depreciation and amortization) in the Consolidated Statements of Operations.